sophiamaria05/Goblin-s-side/README.md

 - Magic: **Right Mouse Button** or **Q**

 ### Third-Party Assets
 For the creation of this game assets that other creators made available online were used.
-This game only have this face because of the amazing creators of the following assets:
+This game only has this face because of the amazing creators of the following assets:

 - <a href="https://pixelfrog-assets.itch.io/tiny-swords"> <strong>Tiny Swords</strong> by Pixel Frog</a>